The 30 Best Fall Weekend Getaways

 Gaze into canyons in Utah

 Fall is the perfect season to visit the spectacular Zion National Park as the unbearable summer heat gives way to more comfortable temperatures.
-The stunning sight of blazing red, orange, and yellow trees against red canyons highlighted by soft autumn light isn’t bad either—it’s one of the national parks that look even more beautiful in fall.
+The stunning sight of blazing red, orange, and yellow trees against red canyons highlighted by soft autumn light isn’t bad either.
 Two trails suitable for kids include lower Emerald Pools and the out-of-this-world Canyon Overlook.
 Stay at the border of the park at Zion Ponderosa Ranch Resort, with accommodations ranging from camping to cabins.

 Chill in Central Park